10 Facts About Mark Twain’s ‘The Adventures of Huckleberry Finn’

 “I have written eight or nine hundred manuscript pages in such a brief space of time that I mustn’t name the number of days,” Twain wrote in August 1883.
 “I shouldn’t believe it myself, and of course couldn’t expect you to.”
 The book was published in 1884 in the UK, and 1885 in the U.S.

-4. Like Huckleberry Finn, Mark Twain’s view on slavery changed.
+Like Huck, Twain’s view on slavery changed.

-Huck, who grows up in the South before the Civil War, not only accepts slavery, but believes that helping Jim run away is a sin.
+Huck, who grows up in the South before the Civil War, not only accepts slavery, but believes that helping Jim escape is a sin.
 The moral climax of the novel is when Huck debates whether to send Jim’s enslaver a letter detailing Jim’s whereabouts.
-Finally, Huck says, "All right, then, I'll go to hell,” and tears the letter up.
+Finally, Huck says, “All right, then, I’ll go to hell,” and tears the letter up.

 As a child, Twain didn’t question the institution of slavery.
 Not only was Missouri a slave state, but his uncle owned 20 enslaved people.
 In Autobiography of Mark Twain, Volume 1, Twain wrote, “I vividly remember seeing a dozen black men and women chained to one another, once, and lying in a group on the pavement, awaiting shipment to the Southern slave market.
 Those were the saddest faces I have ever seen.”
 At some point, Twain’s attitudes changed and he married into an abolitionist family.
-His father-in-law, Jervis Langdon, was a “conductor” on the Underground Railroad and helped Frederick Douglass escape from slavery.
+His father-in-law, Jervis Langdon, was a conductor on the Underground Railroad and helped Frederick Douglass gain freedom from slavery.

-5. The Adventures of Huckleberry Finn's Emmeline Grangerford is a parody of a Victorian poetaster.
+Emmeline Grangerford is a parody of a Victorian poetaster.

 Huckleberry Finn parodies adventure novels, politics, religion, the Hatfields and the McCoys, and even Hamlet’s soliloquy.
 But most memorable may be the character of Emmeline Grangerford, the 15-year-old poet.
 Emmeline is a parody of Julia A. Moore, the “Sweet Singer of Michigan,” who wrote bad poetry about death.
 So does Emmeline, according to Huck: “Every time a man died, or a woman died, or a child died, she would be on hand with her ‘tribute’ before he was cold.
 She called them tributes.”
 Along with bad poetry, Emmeline paints “crayons” of dramatic subjects, such as a girl “crying into a handkerchief” over a dead bird with the caption, “I Shall Never Hear Thy Sweet Chirrup More Alas.”

-6. Many consider The Adventures of Huckleberry Finn to be the first true "American" novel.
+Many consider The Adventures of Huckleberry Finn to be the first true “American” novel.

 Drawing of Huck Finn from the original edition of Mark Twain's The Adventures of Huckleberry Finn.